Thursday, 24 August 2017

 To take a shower, it was necessary to say special prayers to ask for protection, put the sacred object in a sacred box on the highest shelve of the house, say another prayer, go take the shower, then without wasting time, say a prayer to thank God for the protection and put the medallion back on.
 All the prayers were in ancient Japanese....

 The amazing thing was that the spiritual healing worked.
-The moment of my "initiation", when I received the sacred medallion that had been consecrated somewhere in Japan, I felt pins and needles switched on in my palms
+The moment of my "initiation", I felt pins and needles switched on in my palms.

 I started experimenting, with success.
 I remember a child who was crying because she had an ear infection - Five minutes of my hand at 20 cm of the ear and the pain was gone.
-A guy with a medical metallic device getting out of his leg - he had had multiple fractures was in great pain.
-Five minutes or so or my hands sending "divine light" ... and he was smiling.
+A guy with a medical metallic device getting out of his leg - he had had multiple fractures and he was in great pain.
+Five minutes of my hands sending "divine light" ... and he was smiling.
 I had many similar experiences.
 It was like magic!

 I even changed the taste of wine...
-It was really bad wine, the cheapest brand that my sceptical and atheist friends were drinking to get drunk when they had no money for weed.
+It was really bad wine, the cheapest brand that my sceptical friends were drinking when they had no money for weed.

 I poured a glass, put it aside, put my hands around the bottle for about 10 minutes....
 It did not turn into good wine but It didn't burn the throat anymore, like the wine left in the glass still did.
-My friends had to admit the difference was obvious.
-They remained as atheists as they were anyway, but I didn't care about that.
+They had to admit the difference was obvious.
 I was really enjoying the experience!

-I remained a member of Mahikari for about one year, but it was quite a pain in the arse to follow all the rituals, and the people in there were everything but wise.
+I remained a member of Mahikari for about one year, but it was quite a pain to follow all the rituals, and the members were everything but wise.

 The teachings, which were supposed to be revealed for the first time in the history of humanity, were just a rewriting of traditional esoteric or religious teachings.
 Nothing new.

-The little chiefs really believed that they were as infallible as the catholic pope when doing their little chief job....
+The little chiefs really believed that they were inspired and as infallible as the pope when doing their little chief job....
 I heard a woman once say: "God is talking through my mouth, so shut up and listen to me!"...

 One day I had enough.
 I profaned the sacred medallion.
 I opened it (something nobody should never do) I put the little consecrated piece of paper with a sign on it in the bin with the medallion and I was done with it.

-One day someone told me that this experience simply unlocked a gift I had.
+One day someone told me that this experience simply unlocked a gift I already had.
 Maybe.
-Today, many people do energy healing, with one appellation or another.
-Well, I do it as well!...